-In the popular Great Events from History style, this new series puts an emphasis on events that shaped American history.
-This three-volume sets takes readers on a journey across Atlantic Ocean to discover the New World through the settlement of the first English colonies.
+In the popular Great Events from History style, this new addition to the series puts an emphasis on events that shaped early American history.
+This two-volume set takes readers on a journey across the Atlantic Ocean to discover the New World through the settlement of the first English colonies.

 In the roughly two and a half centuries following Columbus’s historic voyages, numerous others from Spain, Portugal, France, and Italy launched exploratory expeditions to what became the United States.